Troubleshooting Reports: Report Performance

 After these pre-aggregated values are in a report, you can continue to aggregate the values as long as you are using an aggregate function that is mathematically transitive, for example, SUM.
 For example, assume that you have a set of 6 values: 1, 2, 3, 4, 5, 6.
 If you group the values into pairs, you have a set of 3 values: 3, 7, 11.
 You can calculate the sum on the first set (21) and calculate the sum of the second set (21) and the sums are the same regardless of the grouping.
 If you average the values in the sets by using the AVG function, you get a different result for each set.
 The average for the set of 6 is 21/6 or 3.5.
 The average of the set of 3 is 21/3 or 7.
 AVG is not a transitive function.

 Consider the amount of data needed for a chart or gauge.
 Drawing hundreds of points in a few pixels on a monitor degrades performance and does not enhance the visual display of the graphics.
 More than 7 or 8 slices in a pie chart is of questionable value.
-For more information, see information in specific chart types listed in Chart Types (Report Builder 3.0 and SSRS).
+For more information, see Preparing Data for Display in a Chart Data Region.

 For report items with conditional visibility, the report processor must apply grouping, sorting, and filtering expressions even if only the top level of data is at first visible.
 Although on-demand processing in SQL Server 2008 Reporting Services optimizes data evaluation by processing only data that is visible, all possible data is part of the report.
 If the user is only interested in seeing detail data some of the time, a drillthrough report is a better choice.
 For more information, see Types of Reports.